 We use floating rate bond offerings and data from interest rate swaps to study the impact of firms’ financing decisions.
 A trading strategy that is long the stock of firms that make smart decisions and short the stock of firms that make non-smart decisions earns a significant alpha relative to the three-factor, four-factor, and five-factor asset pricing models.
 Our results remain significant even after controlling for swap usage, different stock holding periods, operating performance hedging, and a quality minus junk factor.
 Both smart and non-smart firms experience jumps in abnormal investor attention around floating bond issuance dates, but smart firms on average experience greater overall abnormal attention with lower attention volatility.
 Smart firms in our sample tend to be more profitable, more liquid, have more long-term debt, and have significantly higher market-to-book ratios.

-"Black Tax: Evidence of Racial Discrimination in Municipal Borrowing Costs" by A. Eldemire, K. Luchtenberg and M. Wynter (FMA 2021, scheduled).
+"Black Tax: Evidence of Racial Discrimination in Municipal Borrowing Costs" by A. Eldemire, K. Luchtenberg and M. Wynter (FMA 2021) [Slides].

-"Downside Risk and the Cross-section of Corporate Bond Returns" by R. Lopez Aliouchkin, P. Augustin, L. Cong and R. Tedongap (SFA 2021, scheduled).
+"Downside Risk and the Cross-section of Corporate Bond Returns" by R. Lopez Aliouchkin, P. Augustin, L. Cong and R. Tedongap (SFA 2021) [Slides].

-"International Yield Spillovers".
-Don Kim and Marcelo Ochoa.
-EFA 2021 [Slides].
+"International Yield Spillovers" by Don Kim and Marcelo Ochoa (EFA 2021) [Slides].

-"Sources of Herding in Bond Mutual Funds".
-Artem Malinin and Anita Pennathur.
-SWFA 2021 [Slides].
+"Sources of Herding in Bond Mutual Funds" by Artem Malinin and Anita Pennathur (SWFA 2021) [Slides].

-"Unconventional Monetary Policy and International Equity Capital Flows to Emerging Markets".
-C. Andreou, N. Dimic, V. Piljak and A. Svvides.
-SFA 2020.
+"Unconventional Monetary Policy and International Equity Capital Flows to Emerging Markets" by C. Andreou, N. Dimic, V. Piljak and A. Svvides (SFA 2020).

-"Aggregating Information for Optimal Portfolio Weights".
-Xiao Li.
-FMA 2020 [Slides].
+"Aggregating Information for Optimal Portfolio Weights" by Xiao Li (FMA 2020) [Slides].